jyosoman/libpvm-rs/libopus.cpp/docs/demo_docs/index.rst

 see more details on the `Inline Markup`_ on the Docutils homepage.

-Also with ``sphinx.ext.autodoc``, which I use in the demo, I can link to :class:`test_py_module.test.Foo`.
+Also with ``sphinx.ext.autodoc``, which I use in the demo, I can link to .
 It will link you right my code documentation for it.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Docutils: http://docutils.sourceforge.net/